Contour integration: Example

+which is the value of the integral.
+This result only applies to the case in which z is raised to power of -1.
+If the power is not equal to -1, then the result will always be zero.

 Applications of integral theorems

 Applications of integral theorems are also often used to evaluate the contour integral along a contour, which means that the real-valued integral is calculated simultaneously along with calculating the contour integral.

 Integral theorems such as the Cauchy integral formula or residue theorem are generally used in the following method: